 It’s Spring cleanup season and you noticed that your rain gutters are being taken over by green slime.
 You may be asking yourself, what is that slime and how do I get rid of it?

-In geographic areas like Aurora that experience cold and wet winters with warm summers, homeowners may encounter the presence of green slime in their gutters when they are not properly maintained.
+In geographic areas like Ludington that experience cold and wet winters with warm summers, homeowners may encounter the presence of green slime in their gutters when they are not properly maintained.
 This slime can be unsightly and potentially harmful to your rain gutter system and ultimately cause damage to your home.
 In this blog, we’ll explore what the green slime is, what causes it, the best way to clean it out, and the potential consequences of ignoring it.

 What Is The Green Slime In My Gutters?